japhari/laravel-installation/readme.md

 sudo apt update
 sudo apt install nginx
 ```
-~~If you have the firewall running, it is important to allow connections to Nginx so enable it by typing.~~
+#### If you have the firewall running, it is important to allow connections to Nginx so enable it by typing

 ```
 sudo ufw allow 'Nginx HTTP'
 ```
-####After that you can verify the changes by running
+#### After that you can verify the changes by running

 ```
 sudo ufw status'